MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/limitations-canvas-apps.md

 ## Limitations and known issues

-- **Number of records synced** - The total number of records synced is limited to 3,000,000.
+- The **total number of records synced** is limited to 3,000,000.
 Attempts to sync a larger number of records fail.
 This number also includes hidden tables used for offline capabilities.

 - A **canvas app not in a solution** can't be used in offline mode.